spatie/laravel-tail/README.md

 ## Usage

-To tail the local log you can use this command:
+To tail the log you can use this command:

 ```bash
 php artisan tail